0xMiden/miden-tutorials/docs/src/web-client/create_deploy_tutorial.md

   }
 ```

-## Step 2: Instantiate the WebClient
+## Step 2: Set up the WebClient

+The WebClient is your gateway to interact with the Miden blockchain.
+It handles state synchronization, transaction creation, and proof generation.
+Let's set it up.

 ### Create `lib/createMintConsume.ts`

+First, we'll create a separate file for our blockchain logic.
 In the project root, create a folder `lib/` and inside it `createMintConsume.ts`:

 ```bash
 mkdir -p lib